FilledStacks/startup_bounty/README.md

 ## iOS

-- Right now, we get app's bundle container path by taking the parent path from the result of dart's `Platform.executable`.
-Storing files here is not right and only seems to be working on iOS simulator.
+- Right now, we get app's app container path by taking the parent path from the path of `Directory.systemTemp`.
+The `/Documents` directory inside is the platform's document directory for this application.
-- The app's document data directory is in data container director which requires knowning app separate UUID for data container.
-I couldn't find a way to get it this UUID or data container path.
 - Reference: "iOS Standard Directories: Where Files Reside" section in https://developer.apple.com/library/archive/documentation/FileManagement/Conceptual/FileSystemProgrammingGuide/FileSystemOverview/FileSystemOverview.html

 ## MacOS